Lombiq/Hastlayer-SDK/Hast.Abstractions/Hast.Vitis.Abstractions/Readme.md

 Even after everything is installed, you have to make sure that the executing user's environment variables are correctly set by sourcing the setup scripts [as described in the documentation](https://www.xilinx.com/html_docs/xilinx2019_2/vitis_doc/rbk1547656041291.html).
 You can add these commands into the `~/.bashrc` file to avoid having to type them every time.
 If running from the cloud, like Nimbix, this is probably handled automatically.

 For setup instructions on the Nimbix cloud see the [Nimbix-specific instructions](Nimbix.md).

+## Remarks

+The kernel binary (XCLBIN) is presently not portable, running on a different machine than the one it was compiled on will cause various exceptions.
+Running on multiple instances of the same kind of compute node works however.